QuTech-Delft/quantuminspire/README.md

 print(result['histogram'])
 ```

-## Configure your token credentials for Quantum Inspire (expected soon)
+## Configure your token credentials for Quantum Inspire

 1. Create an Quantum Inspire account if you do not have already have one.
 2. Get an API token from the Quantum Inspire website.